CoppolaFrancesco/CADD-workflow/README.md

 python additional-descriptors.py
 ```

 Now we should see the full list of candidates ordered by the average binding energy obtained by both docking methods `list-sorted.csv`, the best `list-best10.csv`, and `candidates.csv` with feature extractions.

-The console should print the final results, and the tables are provided in the main folder.
+The console should display the final results, and the final tables are available in the main folder for reference.